Updated for 2021! Added some new products that I have found and updated existed product links.

 Each resistor is organized into a labeled baggie, and all the bags fit into the pictured box with a resistor code chart on the lid.

 The same company that released the resistor kit also released this awesome capacitor kit.
 It’s organized just like the resistor kit, with each value of capacitor in its own little labeled bag.
 I highly recommend it.

 The most annoying thing in the world is making your own breadboardable jumper wires.
 I refuse to do it.
 Instead, I bought one of these: Elenco 350 Piece Pre-formed Jumper Wire Kit.
 The wires are the perfect stiffness, and the box keeps the various sizes from running into each other.

-Integrated circuits, microcontrollers, and a lot of other electronic components and modules are sensitive to static electricity.
-Many parts manufacturers protect their chips with anti-static foam.
+Integrated circuits, microcontrollers, MOSFETS, and a lot of other electronic components and modules are sensitive to static electricity.
+Many manufacturers ship their parts protected with anti-static foam, and you should do the same for storage.
 The leads of the part are pushed into the foam, which is slightly conductive.
-The best deal on this foam that I’ve been able to find is here: Techni-Stat Foam Conductive 24″ X 36″ X 1/4″ High Density
+Anti Static Foam, High Density

 Where do I store my microcontrollers and similar-sized items?
 Anti-static bags!

 I’ve actually had this for a while; a USB barcode scanner.
 Goes well with the label maker above, since the label maker can print barcodes.
 I also use this to manage my collection of books.
 At about $20, it’s pretty cheap; in fact, it was the cheapest barcode scanner that actually projects a laser that I found.
 Most of the cheap ones require you to hold the scanner up directly to the barcode.

 Here’s something that I just got recently.
 It’s not just for electronics per-say, but it is really useful if you want to organize electronic devices such as flashdrives and cables.
 The best way to tell you about it is to show a picture of it in action: